vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **API** :
 [`Ui.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/ui/Ui.java)

-The `UI` component,
+Role of the `UI` component:
+- Takes in user input from the UI.
 - Executes user commands using the `Logic` component.
 - Listens for changes to `Model` data so that the UI can be updated with the modified data.

-The UI consists of a `MainWindow` that is made up of parts (`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter`)
-All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 `MainWindow.fxml` - Houses the rest of the fxml (commandBox,HelpWindow, etc) in the VBox.
 Contains the code for the actual menu bar

-`CommandBox.fxml` - Stackpane where the user writes input
+`CommandBox.fxml` - Takes in user input

 `DeckListPanel.fxml` - Houses a ListView<Deck>

-`DeckListCard.fxml` - (not housed by Mainwindow.fxml) contains the data from each deck

 `EntryListPanel.fxml` - Houses a ListView<Entry>

-`EntryListCard.fxml`- (not housed by Mainwindow.fxml) contains the data from each entry
+`EntryListCard.fxml`- (not housed by Mainwindow.fxml) Contains the data from each entry

+`QuizPanel.fxml` - Displays quiz information to the user

+`ScorePanel.fxml` - Displays quiz score to the user only after a quiz has ended

+`StartPanel.fxml` - Displays green tea icon and some commands to the user

+`StatisticsPanel.fxml` - Displays the statistics of past quizzes to the user

-`HelpWindow.fxml` - Only displays label and copy url button
+`HelpWindow.fxml` - Displays label and copy url button

 `ResultDisplay.fxml` - Prints results to user

-`StatusBarFooter` - returns the path of the file retrieved
+`StatusBarFooter.fxml` - Returns the path of the file retrieved

+:information_source: **Note:**
+`MainWindow.fxml` contains a **tabPanel** which switches between 4 panels depending on the command given by the user.
+- Default panel which shows upon starting the application is `StartPanel.fxml`.
+- Panel which shows upon selecting a deck is `EntryListPanel.fxml`.
+- Panel which shows upon starting a quiz game is `QuizPanel.fxml`.
+- Panel which shows upon giving `stats` command is `StatisticsPanel.fxml`.

 ### 3.4 Logic component

 ![Structure of the Logic Component](images/LogicClassDiagram.png)
+<p align="center"> Figure 5.
+Logic component class relationship diagram

 **API** :
 [`Logic.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/logic/Logic.java)

-<p align="center"> Figure 5.
-Logic component class relationship diagram

 1. `Logic` uses the `WorkBankParser` class to parse the user command.
 1. This results in a `Command` object which is passed to `LogicManager`.